 A simple fan doesn’t need much energy to push cooler air toward employees who need it.
 Fans make us feel cooler, even if the actual temperature doesn’t change.
 Rather than paying for expensive air conditioning, see if you can get by with this low-tech option, and encourage employees to speak up if they’d like a fan.

 You’ll maximize your investment in window coverings if you talk to a professional who can help you understand the best options for window treatments based on the orientation of your building and the local climate.
-In colder climates, blinds can help retain heat, or they can be lowered so the natural heat of sunlight helps heat parts of your office space.
+In colder climates, blinds can help retain heat, or they can be lowered so the sunlight helps heat parts of your office space.

 Blinds and awnings block sunlight that shines into your building, but strategically placed trees can provide welcome shade.
 Trees will beautify your space and keep your heating bill down.
 Different trees do better in different areas.
 Consult a local landscape expert to get the best bang for your buck.

-Another way to involve your employees is to ask them to check for defective weatherstripping around windows or doors or sources of other leaks around their desks.
+Another way to involve your employees is to ask them to check for defective weatherstripping around windows and doors or sources of other leaks around their desks.
 They may find gaps in your insulation that are costing you hundreds of dollars.

-In specialized industries, conducting an energy audit can uncover opportunities to save even more with newer equipment.
+In specialized industries, an energy audit can uncover opportunities to save even more with newer equipment.
 Here are some of the most common equipment efficiencies you can address.

 “It’s amazing the number of businesses I’ve seen that still use old appliances that waste huge amounts of energy,” said Ian Wright, founder of British Business Energy.
 “In the last 10 years, there’s been a real revolution in energy efficiency, so if you’re using appliances that are older than 10 years, you’re almost certainly wasting energy.”